mugwomp93/720x720_overlays/README.md

 - The base version of this overlay at 100% opacity and without border graphics and shadows is available in [1playerinsertcoin assorted overlays](https://github.com/mugwomp93/720x720_overlays/edit/main/README.md#1playerinsertcoin-assorted-overlays).
 A 4:3 version (no more skinny Sonic) is also available.

 # [1playerinsertcoin Assorted Overlays](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays/1playerinsertcoin%20Assorted%20Overlays)
 As you may have gathered, 1playerinsertcoin has been very generous with their time in creating overlays for a device they don't even own.
 In addition to the overlays listed above, they've also created versions for GBA, NGPC, and PICO-8.
 Since I don't know when I'll get around to making borders for these, I've decided to upload all of the 720x720 overlays they've created for me so others can enjoy.
 These overlays don't have any border decorations, shadows, etc, and, with one exception, are all centered.
-Please credit 1playerinsertcoin if you use these to create your own versions.
+Please credit 1playerinsertcoin if you use these to create your own versions.<br>

-Overlays include:
+### Game Boy Advance
-- GBA 3x integer<br><br>
+- 3x integer<br><br>
   ![GBA_1pic](https://github.com/user-attachments/assets/e65db27f-f062-40fa-baa0-b89a838c1b4d)<br><br>

+### Game Boy Color
-- GBC non-integer (720x648)
+- Non-integer (720x648)
-- GBC 4x integer
+- 4x integer
-- GBC 4x integer offset<br><br>
+- 4x integer offset<br><br>

   ![GBC_1pic](https://github.com/user-attachments/assets/965907d5-ac4c-479f-846c-fda6efc5569e)<br><br>

+### Game Gear
-- GG non-integer (720x648; square pixels)
+- Non-integer (720x648; square pixels)
-- GG non-integer 4:3 (720x540; rectangular pixels)<br><br>
+- Non-integer 4:3 (720x540; rectangular pixels)<br><br>

   ![GG_1pic](https://github.com/user-attachments/assets/5755edfd-6040-40dd-a361-a537e169985c)<br><br>

+### Neo Geo Pocket Color
-- NGPC non-integer (720x684)
+- Non-integer (720x684)
-- NGPC 4x integer<br><br>
+- 4x integer<br><br>

   ![NGPC_1pic](https://github.com/user-attachments/assets/64633a07-b416-42d2-bbcc-a775d5153ec8)<br><br>

+### PICO-8
-- PICO-8 non-integer (720x720)<br><br>
+- Non-integer (720x720)<br><br>

   ![PICO_1pic](https://github.com/user-attachments/assets/8cee2a13-5000-4126-a433-58ce4b2f23c3)<br><br>

 ## Configuration